ttaubert/customizable-shortcuts/README.md

-# Firefox Shortcuts Add-on
+# Customizable Shortcuts

-This add-on allows the user to customize Firefox shortcuts.
+This Firefox add-on allows the user to customize shortcuts.
 It also helps to discover already existing shortcuts.

 - Version: 0.2